Internet in North Korea: Service providers and access

 Internet access in North Korea is available from Internet service provider Star Joint Venture Co., a joint venture between the North Korean government's Ministry of Post and Telecommunications and Thailand-based Loxley Pacific.
 Star JV took control of North Korea's Internet address allocation on 21 December 2009.
 Prior to Star JV, Internet access was available only via a satellite link to Germany, or for some government uses through direct connections with China Unicom.
 Almost all of North Korea's Internet traffic is routed through China.
 Many of North Korea's physical Internet connections go through a line that runs from Pyongyang to China, connecting to China Unicom.
 There are longstanding rumors of a secret T1 line which is used to link devices used by the highest officials at much higher speeds and makes them appear with Chinese IP addresses.
 North Korea is also believed to route some Internet connections through satellite-based systems.

 Since February 2013, foreigners have been able to access the Internet using the 3G telecommunications network provided by Koryolink.

 Permission to access the Internet remains tightly restricted; however, the IT industry has been growing, and Internet access is gradually increasing within North Korea.
 In October 2010, the website of the Korean Central News Agency went live from a web server hosted in North Korea.
 It is accessible globally on a North Korean IP address, marking the country's first known direct connection to the Internet.
 Around the same time, on 9 October, journalists visiting Pyongyang for the Workers' Party's 65th anniversary celebrations were given access to a press room with Internet connectivity.

-As of December 2014, 1,024 IP addresses were known to exist in North Korea, although The New York Times journalists David E. Sanger and Nicole Perlroth believe that the actual number may be higher.
+As of December 2014, a total of 1,024 IP addresses were known to exist in North Korea, although The New York Times journalists David E. Sanger and Nicole Perlroth believe that the actual number may be higher.
 The total number of Internet users is estimated at no more than a few thousand.
 People who can access the global Internet are claimed to be high-ranking officials, members of non-governmental organizations (NGOs), and government ambassadors.
 It is estimated that a few dozen families with connections to Kim Jong-Un and some foreigners have unrestricted access to the global Internet, while a few thousand people such as government officials, researchers, and IT students may access a surveillance-heavy version of it.